AK Fitness & Yoga, Hanoi

 The temperature is mainly controlled by fans; the aircon I found was not in operation on one floor, and on another was pointless as the balcony doors directly below it were wide open.
 On the day I went, fans did a reasonable job of keeping it a bearable (but not ideal) temperature.

 Take plenty of water and a towel – you’ll be needing both!

-There’s also a preacher curl station and an inclined abs bench up here, with another abs bench and hip extension bench on the floor below.
+I also found a preacher curl station and an inclined abs bench up here, with another abs bench and hip extension bench on the floor below.

 The free weights area is pretty cluttered; it’s not a large area and although most dumbbells were racked, they were neither in order nor in pairs necessarily.
 I found quite a few disc weights and dumbbells on the floor here too, which didn’t help.
-There’s space elsewhere in the room to work though if there’s more than a couple of people already using this area.
+You’ll find space elsewhere in the room to work though if more than a couple of people are already using this area.

 The ground floor contains all the club’s cardio equipment, which amounts to around eight treadmills, five crosstrainers, two upright bikes and a few vibration machines.
 (I’m reluctant to call the latter cardio machines, but they are on this floor!)

 You’ll find a superb amount of floor space here at AK Fitness!
 The second floor is largely dedicated to it – you’ll find half the gym floor is fully matted with thick chunky mats and a fair few gym toys.
-There’s also a small astro-turfed area too.
-No shoes are allowed on either of these sections, which has kept them in good condition.
+I saw a small astro-turfed area too.
+They don’t allow shoes on either of these sections, which has kept them in good condition.